 Most importantly, do not save up negative feedback for an employee's official performance review or your company's performance management process.

-Giving regular feedback reduces the stress and fear often associated with official performance management conversations because it means these conversations never include surprises.
+Giving regular feedback reduces the stress and fear often associated with official performance management conversations because it means these conversations never include any major surprises.

 For more on feedback, check out Alana Fallis's 5 Ways To Give More Effective Feedback